Justice Ruth Bader Ginsburg out of hospital after fall

-WASHINGTON (AP) — The Supreme Court says 85-year-old Justice Ruth Bader Ginsburg is home after being released from the hospital.
-She had been admitted for treatment and observation after fracturing three ribs in a fall.
+WASHINGTON (AP) — Supreme Court Justice Ruth Bader Ginsburg was released from the hospital Friday after having been admitted for treatment and observation after fracturing three ribs in a fall.

-The court said Ginsburg was released Friday.
-Supreme Court spokeswoman Kathy Arberg says she is “doing well” and working from home.
+Supreme Court spokeswoman Kathy Arberg said the 85-year-old justice is “doing well” and working from home.

-The court had previously said the justice fell in her office at the court on Wednesday evening and went to George Washington University Hospital in Washington early Thursday after experiencing discomfort overnight.
+Ginsburg, the Supreme Court’s oldest justice, fell in her office at the court on Wednesday evening and went to George Washington University Hospital in Washington early Thursday after experiencing discomfort overnight, the court said.

-Ginsburg broke two ribs in a fall in 2012.
-She had two prior bouts with cancer and had a stent implanted to open a blocked artery in 2014.
+On Friday morning, before the Supreme Court announced her release from the hospital, President Donald Trump told reporters at the White House that he had good wishes for the leader of the court’s liberal wing, despite harsh words between them previously.

 Most Read Nation & World Stories